AshIsbitt/Intro_to_C-/Readme.md

 You may also need to return to the Book class and make it a public class.
 Otherwise, it won't be accessible from the tests folder.

+### Reference and Value types

+Reference types are a type of variable that points to another place in memory that stores the data from the variable.

+IE, you may have a variable "b", which only stores the number 1072, and item 1072 in RAM is where the data is stored that the code things is in the variable.

+Value types commonlyonly include a number (int, double, float etc) - and are instead stored straight in the location the variable points to.

+Solution files are used in DOTNET to run everything at once - the tests, and the main program.
+It' keeps track of everything.

+`dotnet new sln` to create the solution file

+`dotnet sln <.sln file> add <dir>` - this directs to the .csproj files you want to run.